gwenzek/sphinx_hyperhelp/README.md

 ## Todo list

-* fix broken links (currently 48 unresolved topics, 6 ambiguous out of 953 links)
+* fix broken links (currently 1 unresolved topics, 6 ambiguous out of 948 links)
 * ensure links are surrounded by spaces
 * incremental compilation
 * create a table of contents for HyperHelp, by parsing the `root_doc`
+* remove empty lines in table of content

 ## Crazy ideas